 ENTRY REQUIREMENTS FOR THE US VIRGIN ISLANDS

 It is almost time for your trip to the US Virgin Islands!
 As you prepare, please be aware of the new travel requirements and entry screening process for visiting the destination.
-The ongoing pandemic causes frequent changes to entry requirements and testing guidelines, so be sure to check this page frequently leading up to your trip as it will be updated with new information as it becomes available.
+T

 1. Show a Negative Antigen (molecular/PCR/rapid) COVID-19 Test

-Testing requirements for travel to the USVI are changing due to the Territory’s continued response to the COVID-19 pandemic, so click here to monitor for changes and more information.
+Testing requirements for travel to the USVI are changing due to the Territory’s continued response to the COVID-19 pandemic, so please continue to monitor www.usviupdate.com for changes and more information.

 Before returning to the USA effective immediately, the United States requires that all air passengers entering the country will be required to provide a negative COVID-19 test prior to boarding their flight as per the Centers for Disease Control and Prevention (CDC).
 Many of our travel suppliers have made arrangements for on-site COVID-19 testing right at your hotel (view these travel supplier policies).